vstinner/vstinner.github.io/content/fs_encoding.rst

 I also proposed to "unload all modules, clear all caches and delete all code objects" after setting the filesystem encoding.
-This option would be very inefficient and make Python startup slower, whereas Python 3 startup was also way slower than Python 2 startup.
+This option would be very inefficient and make Python startup slower, whereas Python 3 startup was already way slower than Python 2 startup.

 September 2010, I pushed the `commit c39211f5